Close Menu

 Limit Location Services and Connectivity

-You know how sometimes you only need a break from all the notifications and constant connectivity?
+Sometimes you only need a break from all the notifications and constant connectivity.
 Your iPhone feels the same way.
 When you’re not using them, turn off Bluetooth, Wi-Fi, and Location Services.
 You can find these settings pretty easily and turn them off to give your phone a breather.
 It’ll thank you by staying under temperature limits—literally.

 Go Easy on the Processing Power